ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: Overview of

+\paragraph{Goal 3: Analyzing Program Spaces} The final step towards evaluating realizability is to determine whether there exists a constraint-satisfying program in the prefix space computed in the previous step.
+Unfortunately, this problem is undecidable in general, even when the constraint is decidable for individual ASTs~\cite{popl23unrealizabilitylogic,kim2025}.
+To make the analysis tractable, we therefore turn to the canonical strategy in program synthesis: pruning.
+Specifically, users encode their constraints by defining \textit{semantic pruners}, functions that take as input a space of programs and return (an approximation of) the subspace of constraint-satisfying ones.
+In \toolname, just as program spaces are modeled as codata, pruners are modeled as corecursive functions.

+Pruners can be composed to enforce conjunctions of constraints, allowing users to modularly define and reuse semantic constraints across tasks.
+For our running example, we supply two pruners (shown in \Cref{fig:running_example_inputs}): \code{odds}, which removes programs with even literals, and \code{even_sum}, which removes programs whose total is odd.
+When we apply the two pruners in sequence, we obtain a new regular coterm \code{S'} that represents the subspace of even sums of odd literals:

+Since \code{S} is cyclic, evaluating \code{S' = even_sum (odds S)} eventually leads back to \code{even_sum (odds S)}.
+To avoid infinite recursion, our solver tracks previously expanded terms and creates a cycle in \code{S'} when we re-visit a subterm.
+For example, the inner term \code{odds S} expands until we reach the state:

+Finally, we must check if there exists a program in the pruned space.
+Note that checking emptiness is not the same as checking if the space is exactly the term \code{Empty}, since the presence of cyclic subterms means evaluation may not reduce the space to a normal form. \toolname implements a function \code{nonempty :: ExprSpace -> Bool} that performs a fixpoint computation over the codata representation of its input.
+Again, because spaces are \textit{regular} coterms, the fixpoint computation operates over a finite structure despite the fact that a space can represent infinitely many programs.

-The final step in computing $\realizable(\omega, \constraint)$ is to check whether the pruned program space $\concreteAstSet'$ is non-empty.
-To this end, \toolname implements the function \code{nonempty :: ExprSpace -> Bool}, which performs a fixpoint computation over the codata representation of $\concreteAstSet'$.
-In our example, \code{nonempty} determines that the first two sub-spaces of the union in \code{pruned_prog_space} are empty while the third one is non-empty, and hence the union is non-empty.
+In our example, \code{nonempty} determines that the first two sub-spaces of the union in \code{S'} are empty while the third one is non-empty, and hence the union is non-empty.

-Together, the four components---lexing, parser derivatives, user-defined pruners, and the nonemptiness check--- enable us to compute $\realizable(\omega, \constraint)$ for our running example as:
+\paragraph{Putting it All Together} Together, the four components---lexing, parser derivatives, user-defined pruners, and the nonemptiness check--- can compute realizability for our running example as:

-\toolname combines regular coinduction with derivative-based parsing in a novel way to seamlessly unify syntactic parsing and semantic constraint enforcement within a single symbolic framework.
-This pipeline is efficient, modular, and requires minimal effort from the user: they define a parser and supply composable pruners for each constraint. \toolname takes care of the rest—automatically enforcing semantic constraints during generation without modifying the underlying LM.
+This pipeline is modular and requires minimal effort from the user: they define a grammar and supply pruners for each constraint. \toolname takes care of the rest---automatically enforcing semantic constraints as the LM generates code.